Algeria Population Pyramid (2025)

 Algeria Demographics

-The median age has dramatically increased by 13.2 years since 1970, showing rapid population aging
+The median age has increased by 14.7 years since 1970, showing Algeria's dramatic demographic transformation

 Historical Demographic Changes